IMC Logo

 Who will be Affected by the 15% Corporate Tax Policy?

-The new tax policy in the UAE applies to MNEs with consolidated global revenues exceeding €750 million (approximately $793 million) in at least two of the four financial years preceding the tax year.
+The new federal corporate tax policy in the UAE applies to MNEs with consolidated global revenues exceeding €750 million (approximately $793 million) in at least two of the four financial years preceding the tax year.
 As per the DMTT, such corporations must pay a minimum effective tax rate of 15% on profits earned within the UAE.

 On the other hand, businesses falling below this threshold will continue to operate under the existing 9% corporate tax slab introduced in 2023.